rbowsley/lamplighthelp/source/4-1-2_Changing_What_You_See_in_Your_Diary.markdown

 ![Diary Colour Scheme Based On](4.1.2c.png)

-This allows you to see at a glance where an {{activity}} is happening, and can be particularly useful when checking if there is a room free at a specific time, for example.
+This allows you to see at a glance where an {{activity}} is happening and can be particularly useful when checking if there is a room free at a specific time, for example.

 ### {{Staff}} Attending

-If you only want to see the appointments that relate to particular {{staff}}, there is a box on the right under the diary which lists the {{staff}} that are on your system.
+If you only want to see the appointments that relate to specific {{staff}}, there is a box on the right under the diary which lists the {{staff}} that are on your system.

 ![Diary {{Staff}} attending](4.1.2d.png)